 There are 11 additional prize tiers.
 To claim the second prize, a player will need to match the five main numbers and supplementary numbers.
 The average amount that the second prize tier entitles players to is slightly over 884,000 euros.

-The little reward is available to those who match one main number and the two supplementary numbers.
-In that case, the prize is going to be approximately 10 euro.
+A little reward is available to those who match one main number and the two supplementary numbers.
+In that case, the prize is going to be approximately 10 euros.

-The EuroJackpot chances of winning are somewhat crazy for the jackpot – one in 95 million.
-The odds of claiming the lowest prize are one in 42.
-According to the official presentation, the overall odds of claiming any prize are one in 26.
+The EuroJackpot chances of winning are somewhat crazy for the jackpot – one in 139 million.

 |Prize Categories||Numbers||Odds of Winning||Estimated Prize|